freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/declare-javascript-variables.english.md

 // Example
 var ourName;

-// Declare myName below this line
+// Only change code below this line

 ```